 - Use spices, herbs, and sodium-free seasonings in place of salt for flavor.

 - Check for sodium on the Nutrition Facts label of food packages.
-A Daily Value of 20 percent or more means the food is high in sodium.
+A Daily Value of 20% or more means the food is high in sodium.

 - Processed, pickled, and preserved foods often have much higher sodium content than fresh foods.